dalek-cryptography/bulletproofs/docs/aggregation-api.md

 The `aggregation` module contains the API for performing the aggregated multiparty computation protocol.
+Only the range proofs are supported, while aggregation of constraint system proofs is under development.

 API for the aggregated multiparty computation protocol
 ------------------------------------------------------